A Consistent Methodology for the De-Identification of Data

 - Explicit Identification of the Data Custodian and Recipients

 - External or Independent Scrutiny

 Organizations can download the De-Identification Framework free of charge.
-In the future, the HITRUST CSF will incorporate controls into the framework to ensure organizations are De-Identifying information as required by the HIPAA Privacy Rule and the September 4, 2012, U.S. Department of Health and Human Services Guidance Regarding Methods for De-identification of Protected Health Information in Accordance with the Health Insurance Portability and Accountability Act (HIPAA) (Guidance).
+The HITRUST CSF incorporates controls into the framework to ensure organizations are de-identifying information information as required by the HIPAA Privacy Rule and the September 4, 2012, U.S. Department of Health and Human Services Guidance Regarding Methods for De-Identification of Protected Health Information in Accordance with the Health Insurance Portability and Accountability Act (HIPAA) (Guidance).

 The HITRUST De-Identification Framework is fully aligned and mapped to the HITRUST CSF, the most comprehensive and widely adopted information security and privacy framework.
 The HITRUST CSF is used as a certifiable, flexible, and efficient approach to regulatory compliance and risk management.
 HITRUST continues to innovate and enhance the CSF with integrations such as the De-Identification Framework and with updates from source frameworks and best practices due to changes in the regulatory or threat environment.

 HITRUST held a webinar to brief the industry on this development and released a draft of the new framework.

 HITRUST announced the new HITRUST De-Identification Framework, developed to improve privacy and enhance innovation and the improved use of data.
 The framework meets the need of industry organizations for greater guidance and consistency in the de-identification and use of de-identified data while simplifying and streamlining the process.
 De-identification is a key method for protecting privacy by preventing an individual’s identity from being connected with covered information and is a key component of the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule.